titumozammel/human-energy-economics/README.md

 ## What Is Human Energy?

-Human Energy is the combined cognitive, emotional, and physical capability that enables people and organizations to convert resources into meaningful outcomes.
+Human Energy is the combined cognitive, emotional, and physical capacity that enables individuals and organizations to transform resources into meaningful outcomes.

 - 🧠 **Cognitive capacity**
 - ❤️ **Emotional capacity**